 Law Reserve Collection

-The Library keeps a collection of the most heavily used text books in the Reserve Collection, behind the Enquiry Desk.
-These books are for use within the Library only (as is the rest of the collection), but are "wanded" in and out to readers, so that staff always know where they are in the Library, to prevent them being mislaid.
+The most heavily used textbooks are kept in a separate collection on Level 2, to make them conveniently accessible.
+These books are for use within the Library only (as is the rest of the collection).
 This means that material on reading lists should always be readily available in the Library.

 Law Bod 4 students provides scanned copies of articles that are not available online through the legal databases.
 For example, articles from LQR, PL and Crim LR.